 Colouring is optional, as always, but helps your drawing to stand out.

 Here, we have used a single orange colour for the shell.
 We have left the top of the shell lighter colour, to give the impression that sunlight is reflecting off the shiny shell.

 We have shaded the edges of the shell darker just by adding more pressure on the pencil and few extra colouring layers.
 That makes the shell pop up to suggest it is a half dome, rather than just flat.

 On the other hand, shading on the head, legs and tail

-How to draw a sea turtle
+How to draw a turtle from an angle

 Don’t be put off by the complicated lines and angle of our second turtle drawing!
 When broken down, it’s still made up of the same simple shapes.

 We even get to use the same trick for the shell that we used on the last turtle, although this time you can’t see the whole pattern because of the three-quarter angle that we used.

 This turtle is a sea turtle, which means that instead of walking, its flippers are meant for swimming.